 Environments

-When you first create your account, your default project is provided with two environments which are named Staging and Production by default.
-Each environment is automatically set up with its own API keys.
+Environments allow you to manage your feature flags throughout your development lifecycle, from local development to staging and production.
+When you create an account in Harness FME, your default project is provided with two environments named Staging and Production by default.
+Each environment is set up with its own API keys.
 These API keys are used to connect the FME SDK to a specific environment.

 Manage environments

-It's common, and often critical, to have environment-level permission controls enabled for production environment(s).
+- It's common, and often critical, to have environment-level permission controls enabled for production environment(s).
 New, inexperienced teammates may accidentally edit a feature flag or make a rollout change they did not have the authority to make.
 For any pre-production environments, permission controls are not as important given the lack of customer impact and the robust auditing capability.

 Navigate environments